rygo6/GTAvaToon/README.md

 3. Select 'Add package from git url...'.
 4. Paste `https://github.com/rygo6/GTAvaToon.git` into the dialogue and click 'Add'.

+It might complain about git not being installed.
+If that happens, you install it from here: https://git-scm.com/ Alternatively, the VRChat Creator Companion, which I personally think you should use, should also install git.
+You can install the VRChat Creator Companion from here: https://vcc.docs.vrchat.com/

 ## Usage

 Currently the shaders ready to be used are: